lcappuccio/e-commuter/README.md

 Set `API_KEY` environment variable with your Google Maps API Key.

+### Testing

+Since I'm a lazy guy there's no database cleaning after tests, so if you run them two times consecutively there will be errors.
+The interesting side effect of this is that the database can be restored.

+### Application

+Launch the application and use the includd Postman collection to interact with the API.
+- Load a territories set (or use the included ones)
+- Add the persons included in `persons.txt`
+- Locate nearby persons
+- Play with addresses and geo coordinates to fetch addresses from Google Geocode API

 **WARNING**

 Any class that references `org.systemexception.ecommuter.services.LocationImpl` will produce logs with your google